Sandomierz – collegiate church of the Nativity of the Blessed Virgin Mary

 The Romanesque collegiate church of the Virgin Mary was erected within an early medieval stronghold, on a hill later called the Cathedral.
 The hill was later in the south-eastern part of the town, separated from the town hill by a deep ravine.
 Towards the Vistula River in the south, it descended a steep slope, making it an excellent vantage point over the area of the Sandomierz Basin.
 The appearance of the original Romanesque collegiate church is unknown, it is only noted that it was built of stone blocks.

-The Gothic church was built as a hall-type building with a five-bay, three-aisle nave with a three-side ended, elongated chancel, but the choir originally was rectangular, and the three-sided apse was built during the reign of Władysław Jagiełło.
+The Gothic church was built as a hall-type building with a five-bay central nave and two aisles, with a three-side ended, elongated chancel, but the choir originally was rectangular, and the three-sided apse was built during the reign of King Władysław Jagiełło in the last quarter of the fourteenth century.
 From the north, one-story sacristies were attached to it: a two-bay canon sacristy from the east and a two-bay vicarage sacristy from the west.
 From the south, in the mid-15th century, a mansionary chapel was added, while in the north, the sacristy was extended with a chapter house located on the first floor.
 Originally, each aisle was covered with a separate gable roof covered with tiles.

-The outer elevations were reinforced with buttresses, between which the slender windows of the side aisles illuminated the central aisle.
-Probably in the Middle Ages all windows had traceries, similar to those preserved in the walled windows of the chancel on the south side.
-The west façade was richly decorated, with a wide tracery frieze with fish bladder motifs combined with picturesque small rosettes.
-Above there was a window in the form of a large rosette filled with geometric tracery.
+In the Middle Ages all windows had traceries, similar to those preserved in the walled windows of the chancel on the south side.
+The west façade was richly decorated, with a wide tracery frieze flanked with pinnacles, with fish bladder motifs combined with picturesque small rosettes.
+Above there was a window in the form of a large rosette filled with geometric tracery, which composition had the closest analogy in the rosette of the transept of the Cistercian monastery church in Zlata Koruna.
 The main entrance led through the portal on the nave axis, decorated with capitals with carved leaves.
 Similar pointed, moulded portals also led to the church from the north and south.
-The western portal was additionally distinguished by two pilaster strips topped with pinnacles, connected by a frieze with a bas-relief and polychrome tracery ornament.
+The western portal was additionally flanked by two pilaster strips topped with pinnacles.

 In the 14th century, the interior facades of the chancel were covered with paintings.
 They presented the Passion and Easter cycles as well as the Last Judgment with the image of, among others, Leviathan and the damned souls heading for his mouth.
 The judgment and weighing of souls was performed by the archangel Michael with a fiery sword, while Satan was presented in a human form with a hairy head, cutting the heads of representatives of various states with a scythe.
 The individual scenes were arranged in a clear horizontal arrangement, kept in warm tones and a dark contour.
 They were visible by the congregation gathered in the nave, so they performed a moralizing function.